-In previuos version of OS X when we want to install app that downloaded not from App Store we can simply go to Security setting > General tab and thick “Allow apps downloaded from: Anywhere“.
+In previous version of Mac OS X when you want to install app that downloaded not from App Store you can simply go to Security setting > General tab and thick “Allow apps downloaded from: Anywhere“

-In this post I will show you how to fix it, but before we fix the “problem” is better we know what causing it, right?
+So, In this post I will show you how to fix it, but before we fix the “problem” is better you know what causing it, right?

 So.. this is why..

 When you upgrade to OS Sierra by default Apple Gatekeeper was already activated, that’s why you get the error message when you try to install app that wasn’t downloaded from App Store.

 As I’ve read at wikipedia, Gatekeeper is a security feature of the Mac operating system by Apple. which was introduced in Mac OS X Leopard and expanded in Mac OS X Snow Leopard.

 The feature originated in version 10.7.3 of Mac OS X Lion as the command-line utility.
 A graphical user interface was added in OS X Mountain Lion and later also in version 10.7.5 of Lion.

 Okay! what we gonna do now, is to disable the gatekeeper so you can get back the “Anywhere” option in Security setting.

 We don’t have to do some high class hacking stuff here! its easier than you think, just open Terminal and write or you can just copy the command below: